Personal profile

 Approach to teaching

-As an educator, I believe that fostering creativity and innovation is essential for preparing students to navigate and excel in an ever-evolving scientific landscape.
-My approach to teaching emphasises the development of creative problem-solving skills, encouraging innovative thinking, and nurturing a mindset that embraces curiosity and experimentation.
+As an educator, I prioritise fostering creativity and innovation to prepare students for the evolving scientific world.
+My teaching encourages creative problem-solving, innovative thinking, and a mindset open to curiosity and experimentation.

 Education/Academic qualification